Virginia Tech® home

 Advising at Virginia Tech is a collaborative process between student and advisor leading to the exchange of information that encourages the individual student to make responsible academic and career decisions.

-As a math major, your academic advisor is a faculty member who can discuss details of course and career advice throughout your undergraduate career.
+Math Department academic advisors are also faculty members who can discuss details of course and career advice throughout your undergraduate career.

 Course Drop vs. Course Withdrawal